Brazilian coffee cycle: Fall of slavery

 Brazil officially banned slavery in 1888.
-However, this was prefaced by more and more restrictive laws on slavery, reducing the influx of slaves before officially abolishing slavery.
+However, this was preceded by more and more restrictive laws on slavery, reducing the influx of slaves before officially abolishing slavery.
 As mentioned earlier, when Brazil cut off the introduction of new slaves to the region, it meant a lot of internal movement for slaves.
 Slaves were being moved where demand was higher, and this meant transferring from small and medium sized farms to the large plantations, making the rich even richer.
 The next step was legislation stating that children born of slave mothers would be free.
 However, it also required these children to live on the plantation until they were old enough to leave, which meant they essentially continued to live as slaves until they were able to move away.
 With more and more restrictions on slavery over the years, there was a gradual decrease in the number of slaves, which slowly began to affect the productivity and sustainability of the coffee cycle, forcing plantation owners to find other sources of labor.